How many times has someone told you you can’t eat healthy on a budget?

 Remember to stick to the staples, buy in bulk, and don’t get caught up in thinking you need fancy food to be healthy.

 If you would like to splurge on a supplement or two (maca anyone?), be sure to go online first to find the best prices.
+After all, looking around makes it easier to eat healthy on a budget.

 And of course, you can also check out Moola for bonuses and savings on grocery gift cards that can help make your dollar go farther.

-Make 2020 the year you become your healthiest, most budget conscious self yet!
+Make 2020 the year you become your healthiest, most budget-conscious self yet!

 Hey you, have you downloaded Moola yet?